EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "<img class='d-none' src='vacate_notice.jpg' alt='A notice to vacate letter' />"

 "A “notice to vacate” is the first step in a process that can last weeks or even months.
 Most states require landlords to give you a notice of their intent to file an eviction.
 States have different requirements for what a notice to vacate looks like: it might be a piece of paper taped on the door or sent by certified mail, or your landlord might contact you in person or over the phone to let you know that they intend to file an eviction case against you.
 Depending on your state and local law, you may have a right to address any issues cited in the notice and avoid an eviction case.
-This is called the “right to cure.” "
+This is called the “right to cure.”
+For example, if you live in a state with the right to cure and the intended eviction is for non-payment of rent, you can avoid an eviction by paying back rent."

 "<img class='d-none d-md-block my-5' src='/img/stages-of-eviction-landscape.png' alt='The stages of eviction' />"

 "<img class='d-block d-md-none' src='/img/stages-of-eviction-portrait.png' alt='The stages of eviction' />"

-"After delivering the notice of eviction and waiting a certain period of time, which varies by state, the landlord typically files an eviction case in court and the court serves the renter with a summons for a hearing.
+"After delivering the notice of eviction and waiting a certain period of time, the length of which varies by state, the landlord typically files an eviction case in court and the court serves the renter with a summons for a hearing.
 During the hearing, renters can raise defenses to the eviction.
-Defenses vary based on where you live, so it's important to talk to a legal aid provider to find out what defenses exist in your city."
+Defenses vary based on where you live, so it’s important to talk to a legal aid provider to find out what defenses exist in your location."

 "If the judge decides in favor of the landlord, the judge may issue a writ of possession.
 Renters can appeal the decision, leave the property, or wait until the sheriff or other party executes the writ by removing the renters’ possessions out of the unit." >}}

-{{< faq

-"eviction-stopped-by-moratorium"

-"My eviction was stopped because of a moratorium.
-What will happen as the moratorium ends?
-What are my options?"

-"Depending on the local courts, your landlord, and the status of your dispute, the eviction process might *restart*.
-If you were in an early stage of the eviction you might have to go to a court hearing.
-In some other cases, you might be at the end of the process and the actual execution of the eviction might happen much sooner. "

-"Stay in touch with your landlord, with your local court, and with any organization that can provide legal assistance, to understand your particular case and how far you are in the eviction timeline.
-You should also apply for <a href='https://nlihc.org/rental-assistance' target='_blank' rel='noreferrer noopener'>rental assistance</a> in your city, county, or state program if these programs still exist where you live.
-Consult with your local information line to identify programs or <a href='https://nlihc.org/rental-assistance' target='_blank' rel='noreferrer noopener'>search for programs here</a>."

-"Call 2-1-1 to understand what resources are available in your area.
-You can find information for <a href='https://www.lsc.gov/what-legal-aid/find-legal-aid' target='_blank' rel='noreferrer noopener'>legal aid organizations across the country at this site</a>." >}}

 {{< faq